VXLAN or virtual eXtensible local area networks are virtual layer 2 network overlays on top of layer 3 underlays.

 Configuration

-We will now start setting up VXLAN by associating the local vlan to a vn-segment (VNI) as well as assigning a port to this vlan.
+We will now start setting up VXLAN by associating the local vlan to a vn-segment (VNI) as well as assigning an access port to this vlan.

 (config)#vlan "10"